XDoubleU/code-o-clock/README.md

 ## Installation & Usage
 Project can be downloaded and imported to Android Studio.
 From there you can build the project or debug on the physical device to obtain the watchface.
-A release is also available
+A release is also available.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.